Tommytian993/MiniX/docs/ui.md

 GD.Print(mapData[mapCoords]);

-// remove old highlight and highlight new one if new cell clicked, change currentSelectCell to store current coordinates.s if (mapCoords != currentSelectedCell)
+// remove old highlight and highlight new one if new cell clicked, change currentSelectCell to store current coordinates. if (mapCoords != currentSelectedCell)
 {
 overlayLayer.SetCell(currentSelectedCell, -1);
 }
 overlayLayer.SetCell(mapCoords, 0, new Vector2I(0, 1));
 currentSelectedCell = mapCoords;

+// in case selecting outside the map, just deselect the current tile else
+{
+    overlayLayer.SetCell(currentSelectedCell, -1);
+}